stiles/ezesri/PLANNING.md

 - CLI wrapper via click
 - Add shapefile, CSV, and GeoPackage options

-### Phase 3 – Bulk and advanced features (In progress)
+### Phase 3 – Bulk and advanced features (Complete)
-- Recursive export of all layers in a service (Complete)
+- Recursive export of all layers in a service
-- Geometry filters (bbox, within, intersects) (Complete)
+- Geometry filters (bbox, within, intersects)
 - Rate limiting and retry backoff
+- Asynchronous requests for fast downloads
+- Improved error handling (e.g., suggesting `bulk-fetch` for service URLs)

 ### Phase 4 - Future improvements

 This section lists potential features and improvements for future releases, prioritized from most to least critical.

-1.  **Improve error handling**: Provide more descriptive error messages.
-For example, if a service URL is passed to `fetch`, detect it and suggest using `bulk-fetch` instead.
-2.  **Implement rate limiting and retries**: Add automatic retries for transient network errors and a delay between requests to avoid overwhelming servers.
-3.  **Provide summarized metadata output**: Instead of a raw JSON dump, have the `metadata` command return a clean, human-readable summary of the most important metadata, such as layer name, description, geometry type, record count, and a list of fields.
+1.  **Provide summarized metadata output**: Instead of a raw JSON dump, have the `metadata` command return a clean, human-readable summary of the most important metadata, such as layer name, description, geometry type, record count, and a list of fields.
-4.  **Add authentication support**: Allow users to provide an authentication token to access secured Esri services.
+2.  **Add authentication support**: Allow users to provide an authentication token to access secured Esri services.
-5.  **Create a test suite**: Develop a suite of unit tests using `pytest` to ensure code quality and prevent regressions.
+3.  **Create a test suite**: Develop a suite of unit tests using `pytest` to ensure code quality and prevent regressions.
-6.  **Build comprehensive documentation**: Create a full documentation site using Sphinx or MkDocs and host it on Read the Docs.
+4.  **Build comprehensive documentation**: Create a full documentation site using Sphinx or MkDocs and host it on Read the Docs.
 Include more examples with real-world URLs.
-7.  **Support more output formats**: Add support for exporting to other formats, such as File Geodatabase (`.gdb`).
+5.  **Support more output formats**: Add support for exporting to other formats, such as File Geodatabase (`.gdb`).
-8.  **Add advanced CLI options**: Improve the CLI with more convenient aliases for options.
+6.  **Add advanced CLI options**: Improve the CLI with more convenient aliases for options.
-9.  **Implement asynchronous requests**: Use `aiohttp` to make concurrent requests during bulk exports to significantly improve performance.
-10. **Support advanced spatial filters**: Allow for more complex geometry filters, such as `within` or `intersects` with a user-provided GeoJSON object.
+7.  **Support advanced spatial filters**: Allow for more complex geometry filters, such as `within` or `intersects` with a user-provided GeoJSON object.